 Our leaders and volunteers seek new members to join their teams.
 In joining, new volunteers are provided training, support, and a fun community working together to support our mission.

 DSN believes that one of our most important roles is to advocate for our members and the community beyond.
-We approach advocacy in two ways, by working with healthcare professionals and policy makers and by working directly with members of the DSN community.
+We approach advocacy in two ways, by working with healthcare professionals and by working directly with members of the DSN community.

-The DSN Advocacy Team is passionate about educating health care providers about the evaluation and treatment of dysautonomia.
+The DSN Education & Awareness Team is passionate about educating health care providers about the evaluation and treatment of dysautonomia.
 Examples include presentations to medical students, state conference presentations for occupational therapists, hosting a table at the NIH Rare Disease Day, and many others.

 We recognize the importance of patient self-sufficiency, so DSN works to provide resources that support our members efforts to advocate for themselves and their communities.
-These resources include shared information on work and school related accommodations, assistive technology, proclamation kits, and partnerships with other organizations that advocate for patients such as Backpack Health.
-We also hold an annual Virtual 5K Race and live walks to allow patients the opportunity to stretch themselves personally, and raise awareness among their family, friends, and community.
-Finally, to help our members accomplish their life goals, DSN provides academic scholarships and service dog grants that community members can apply for annually.
+These resources include shared information on work and school related accommodations, assistive technology, proclamation kits, and partnerships with other organizations that advocate for patients.
+We also hold virtual and live walks and events to allow patients the opportunity to stretch themselves personally, and raise awareness among their family, friends, and community.
+Finally, we try and help our members live their best lives,